 Linda Apple believes everyone has a story and that these stories matter.
 They are the threads that weave humanity together and helps us to understand each other.
 Her personal experience stories have been published in sixteen Chicken Soup for the Soul books.
 Her workbooks, Writing Life ~ Your Stories Matter and Writing from Your Soul, are focused on teaching others how to write their stories.

 Linda has taught workshops across the Midwest and East Coast of the United States and in the United Kingdom.
 She also tells her stories through fiction.
 Her books, Women of Washington Avenue and Avalee’s Gift, are the first two books in her Moonlight Mississippi series.
-She is currently working on book three.

 In addition to writing, she is also a motivational speaker.
 Her desire is to encourage, affirm, nurture talent, and equip people in order to help them achieve their goals and follow their dreams.

 Clarissa Willis, PhD is an author, consultant and professional development specialist living in Indiana.
 She provides workshops, keynote addresses, and customized professional development nationally and internationally.
 Formerly, the Associate Director of the Center of Excellence in Early Childhood Learning and Development at East Tennessee State University, she directed such projects as Tennessee's Early Intervention System Technical Assistance Project, The East Tennessee Autism Training Project, The Tennessee Preschool Literacy Project, and Expanding Horizons Early Intervention Project.

 Currently she is an associate professor at the University of Southern Indiana.